AGENTS.md: The Configuration That Can Break Your Agent

 Keep it short

-The general consensus is under 300 lines.
+General consensus is under 300 lines.
 HumanLayer keeps theirs under 60 lines.
-Every line goes in every session - make it count.
+Each line goes into every session — make it count.

 Progressive disclosure